snorelax08/Achievo-/README.md

 # Achievo - Your Path to Success !!
 Welcome to Achievo - Your Productivity Companion!

-AHIEVO is  a  productivity web application which aims to maximise user productivity using scientific techniques , tips and tricks it is a user-centric web application meticulously crafted to propel you towards success by enhancing your focus, motivation, and productivity.
+ACHIEVO is  a  productivity web application which aims to maximise user productivity using scientific techniques , tips and tricks it is a user-centric web application meticulously crafted to propel you towards success by enhancing your focus, motivation, and productivity.
 With an array of powerful features and a thoughtful design, Achievo aims to empower you in achieving your dreams and making progress in all aspects of life.
 ## Table of Contents
 - [Introduction](#introduction)